jerryhgladinet/docs/admin/source/chapter03.rst

 **Use Cloud Storage as default storage**

-Use this option, you can connect the tenant's root folder to Amazon S3, Windows Azure Blob, OpenStack storage as well as others.
+when using this option, you can connect the tenant's root folder to Amazon S3, Windows Azure Blob, OpenStack storage as well as others.

 .. figure:: _static/image_s4_3_26.png
     :align: center